andoncemore/sketchbook/Notebook/definitions of design.md

 ---
-title: design
+title: what is design
 subtitle:
-shortdesc: collection of different definitions of design
+shortdesc: I spent my early career really wrangling with the question "what is design."
+But I've realized there really isn't ever a single answer, so instead this is my catalog of the different definitions of design that have resonated with me
 thumbnail:
 cssclasses:
 tags: